Josh Sargent: 2024–25 season

 At the EFL awards for the 202425 season, Sargent was named in the EFL team of the season.
 He was also voted by Norwich City supporters as the club's player of the season for 2024–25, after scoring fifteen league goals.

 2025–26 season

 Following an impressive start to the 2025–26 season, Sargent was named EFL Championship Player of the Month for August 2025 after scoring five goals in four matches.

+On 11 January 2026, Norwich City manager Philippe Clement stated that Sargent had messaged him to make himself unavailable for the third round FA Cup tie against Walsall, following a reported bid from Toronto FC.
+Sargent was subsequently omitted from matchday squads and made to train with Norwich City's under-21 side following the incident.

+Toronto FC

+On 27 February 2026, Sargent's move to Toronto FC was completed.
+The transfer fee agreed with Norwich City was reported as an initial £15.5 million and more than £20 million with add-ons, a potential record surpassing Son Heung-min's £20-plus million transfer to Los Angeles FC.

 International career

 Youth

 Sargent first appeared in a United States under-14 camp in 2013.
 In the same year, he was called up to the United States under-15 team.

 In 2015, he joined the Under-17 MNT Residency Program in Bradenton, Florida.
 He was a key part of the team that won the 2016 Nike International Friendlies, scoring four goals and notching two assists in three matches.

 On April 17, 2017, Sargent was included by coach John Hackworth in the 20-man squad chosen to represent United States at the 2017 CONCACAF U-17 Championship.
 He scored five goals in the tournament, including two goals in a victory over Mexico.
 He led the United States as they reached the final and qualified for the 2017 FIFA U-17 World Cup.
 Only two days later, Sargent was surprisingly included by coach Tab Ramos in the 21-man squad called to represent United States at the 2017 FIFA U-20 World Cup.
 On May 22, the Americans debuted in the tournament against Ecuador.
 Sargent started the match and scored two goals, helping his team to tie the match 3–3, and becoming the youngest American player to ever score at the under-20 World Cup.
 Sargent is the second American player, after Freddy Adu, to play in both the under-17 and under-20 World Cups in the same year.
 On June 1, after scoring against New Zealand, Sargent joined Jozy Altidore, Eddie Johnson and Taylor Twellman, becoming one of the United States's all-time leading goalscorers at the under-20 World Cup.